maartenba/myget-documentation/package-managers/nuget.md

 #### Public feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

-The feed types can be found in the **FEED DETAILS** section under **Feed Type**.
+The feed types can be found in the **Feed Details** section under **Feed Type**.

 ![Feed types](assets/feed-types.png)

 After making sure our feed is a public one we can consume it in Rider.
+To work with public feeds, we can just leave the credentials empty and Rider will connect to the feed.

 ![Feed without credentials](assets/rider-feed-no-credentials.png)

-To work with public feeds, we just leave the credentials empty and Rider will connect to the feed.

 ### NuGet CLI

 #### Private feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 #### Public feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 ### dotnet CLI